Notary Public Guide

 After finishing the course, you will receive a Certificate of Completion.
 You must attach this certificate to your notary application.
 The Secretary of State will not process an application that arrives without proof of course completion.

-Because the education course is the primary knowledge gateway for Ohio notaries (rather than a traditional state exam), the course content is substantive.
+Because the education course and provider test are the primary knowledge gateway for Ohio notaries, the course content is substantive.
 Expect to cover statute text, scenario-based questions, and procedural details that directly apply to real-world notarial practice.
 Many candidates find reviewing Ohio notary law and taking practice quizzes before the course helps them absorb the material more efficiently.

 Application Steps

-Once you have completed your 3-hour education course, you are ready to apply.
+Once you have obtained the BCI report and completed the required education and testing, you are ready to apply.
 Ohio's application process is handled entirely through the Secretary of State's online portal.
 Here is the sequence from start to commission:

 Step 1 — Complete the Education Course

-Finish your 3-hour approved course and obtain your Certificate of Completion.
+Finish your 3-hour approved course, pass the provider test, and obtain your Certificate of Completion.
 Keep the original; you will need to submit it with your application.

 Step 2 — Submit the Online Application

 Visit the Ohio Secretary of State's online notary portal at ohiosos.gov/notary.
-Complete the application form, provide your personal information and county of residence (or primary business county), and upload your Certificate of Completion.
+Complete the application and upload your sample signature, BCI report unless exempt, and education-and-testing Certificate of Completion.

 Step 3 — Pay the Application Fee

 Pay the $15 application fee online using a credit or debit card.
 This fee is non-refundable.
-There are no separate exam fees, background check fees, or bond costs in Ohio.
+Education/testing and BCI charges are paid separately.

 Step 4 — Receive Your Commission Certificate